ST. PAUL’S GLOBAL MISSION

 CNP: CHILDREN’S NUTRITION PROGRAM OF HAITI

 The Children’s Nutrition Program of Haiti (Kore Timoun) is a Haitian-led non-profit organization working to fight malnutrition and create sustainable solutions to end poverty in Haiti.
 Through a network of trained monitrices, Kore Timoun monitors growth and development of children ages 0-5 in the Leogane area.
 Haitian women who are respected leaders in their community are trained to monitor children and educate families about proper nutrition.
 Malnourished children are given supplements and treated in one of several local outpatient and inpatient clinics.
-Members of St. Paul’s have traveled with monitrices into the mountains of Leogane to watch first hand the work they do.
+Members of St. Paul’s have traveled with monitrices into the mountains of Leogane to watch first-hand the work they do.
 Hayley Fallon, a fellow with CNP visited St. Paul’s in March of 2019 to talk about the work they are currently doing in Haiti.
+In 2022, CNP’s Country Director, Anany Prosper, visited St. Paul’s and spoke with us about CNP’s continued work fighting malnutrition, especially during these challenging times.

 Through Diocesan grants and St. Paul’s fundraising efforts, we have sponsored a monitrice, Nadia Edouard.
 In this video, she explains the work she does to help improve nutrition for Haiti’s most vulnerable children.